xenify-io/litepaper/README.md

 Likewise, Xenify's incentive structure has been carefully crafted to motivate users to actively participate in the protocol's growth.
 Users who engage more with the platform receive a proportionate share of the newly minted XNF tokens, fuelling further involvement.

 XNF tokens are distributed in one-day cycles, with the reward pool commencing at 20,000 XNF tokens.
-This initial allocation is divided into two categories: 50% is designated for users who burn XEN or USDy tokens, while the remaining 50% is reserved for those who contribute through the platform's 0.5% swap fee and the YSL.IO protocol based on the yield generated from the rehypothecation of AlphaVault and MetaVault assets.
+This initial allocation is divided into two categories: 50% is designated for users who burn XEN or USDy tokens, while the remaining 50% is apportioned between contributions through the platform's 0.5% swap fee and contributions obtained from the yield generated from the rehypothecation of YSL.IO AlphaVault and MetaVault assets.

 With the halving model in place, the daily reward pool diminishes over time and ultimately leads to the complete distribution of the 21.5 million XNF tokens at month 2112.
 Users that stake XNF tokens will accumulate native token rewards that are generated on the Xenify platform from swap fees and burn fees (e.g., ETH, BNB, MATIC).

-Additionally, XNF stakers will benefit from Xenify's strategic integration of the YSL.IO protocol, as the yield generated from assets deposited in YSL.IO AlphaVaults and MetaVaults will be routed as native token rewards to stakers.
+Additionally, XNF stakers will benefit from Xenify's strategic integration of the YSL.IO protocol, with 100% of the yield generated from assets deposited in YSL.IO AlphaVaults and MetaVaults being routed to Xenify to fuel development (50%) and reward XNF stakers (50%).

 This innovative three-pronged incentive model not only helps generate swap volume with users seeking to earn XNF but also rewards user participation through burning and staking.
 Ultimately, this approach fosters platform growth and cultivates a thriving, engaged user base.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)